cchurch/api-docs/source/includes/_api_layout.md

 Layouts contain panes, which is a group of cameras arranged for viewing on screen.
 Layouts are associated with an account and account users are granted view/write/share permissions for the layout.
 Users who would otherwise have no access to a camera gain access to all cameras included in layouts shared with them

 Important information on accessing layouts:

-  - freshly created user gets read-only permissions ('R' letter in the layout's permission string) to all layouts existing for the acount prior to the user creation moment
+  - Freshly created users get read-only permissions (`'R'` letter in the layout's permission string) to all layouts existing for the account prior to user creation
-  - a user will not have any access to newly created layouts.
-Permissions must be assigned to them explicitly. *Exception: users with is_layout_admin flag have unconstrained access to all layouts existing or new*
+  - A user will not have any access to newly created layouts.
+Permissions must be assigned to them explicitly (Exception: users with `'is_layout_admin=1'` have unrestricted access to all layouts existing or new)
-  - super users and account super users have unconstrained access to layouts, which cannot be limited by layout permissions
+  - Superusers and account superusers have unrestricted access to layouts, which cannot be limited by layout permissions

 The ordering of the panes is determined by the order of the configuration -> panes array returned by the API.
 Each pane will have a size of 1, 2, or 3.
 A size of 1 is the smallest and fills up 1x1 on the layout grid.
 A size of 3 is the largest and fills up 3x3 on the layout grid.
 If the grid does not have enough columns to fit the pane, then the size of the pane is decreased until it is able to fit on the grid